 Nikki Anderson – Director

-Nikki has worked in the literary arena for almost two decades, including as a literary agent in Spain and acting publisher at Spinifex Press.
-She has managed festival programs and planned and executed author tours and exhibitions throughout Asia.
-She is a literary and communications consultant and manages the Australian Embassy Beijing’s annual Australian Writers Week.
+Nikki has worked in the literary arena for over two decades, including as a literary agent in Spain and acting publisher at Spinifex Press.
+She has managed festival programs and planned and executed author tours and exhibitions throughout Asia, including for the Australian Embassy Beijing.
+She currently works in government comms.
 For less work-oriented conversations, she’s @nikkilynell.